The meaning of a pavilion: a soldier’s journey home from Vietnam

 Goodman described a firebase as an AO (area of operations) supported by “big guns.”

-“They have 105s and 107s, those are artillery units.
+“They have 105s and 175s, those are artillery.
 A company within the battalion would pull security on the firebase and the other four companies would be off in the jungle looking for the enemy.
 Every night you would call into the firebase so they knew where you were,” he said.

 While a member of the 3rd Battalion, he moved through the jungle as a member of a platoon.
 As a member of Delta Company with the 1st Battalion, he moved through the jungle in company formation, which consisted of three platoons, and a commander and his entourage.
 They were a group of about 80 soldiers.